lparra/reddit-search/README.md

 * [License](#license)

 ## About The Project
-🔎 A simple reddit search web app using vanilla javascript
+🔎 A simple reddit search web app using vanilla JavaScript

 ### Built With